isovector/certainty-by-construction/src/book/4-decidability.lagda.md

   no : ¬ P → Dec P
 ```

-`Dec` is a type which states if we know for sure that either `P` holds, or that
+`type:Dec` is a type which states if we know for sure that either `P` holds, or that
 `P` *doesn't* hold.
 Of course, only one of these can ever be true at once, and
 thus `Dec P` corresponds to an answer that we can definitively compute.
 For
 example, given two numbers, it's not too hard to determine if the two are equal.